 After three days spent on “Revolution 1“, The Beatles moved on and decided to record the second track of the new album, and the first song written by Ringo Starr, “Don’t Pass Me By“.
-This song was recorded by Ringo Starr and Paul McCartney, even if John Lennon was also in the studio on this day.
+This song was recorded by only two Beatles – Ringo Starr and Paul McCartney – even if John Lennon was also in the studio on this day.

 Three takes of the backing track were recorded on this day, with Ringo Starr on piano and Paul McCartney on drums.
 At the end of the third take, Paul McCartney said “I think that’s got it!” and Ringo Starr shouted to George Martin in the control room, “I think we’ve got something there, George!“